Turk Kardiyol Dern Ars. 2019; 47(2): 128-136 | DOI: 10.5543/tkda.2018.68782

-Doctor Ersin Arslan Training and Research Hospital, Department of Cardiology, Gaziantep, Turkey2
+Department of Cardiology, Gaziantep Dr. Ersin Arslan Training and Research Hospital, Gaziantep, Turkey2

-OBJECTIVES Present study aimed to determine differences between urban and rural patients with coronary heart disease (CHD) with respect to secondary prevention.
+OBJECTIVE The aim of the present study was to assess differences between urban and rural patients with coronary heart disease (CHD) with respect to secondary prevention.

-METHODS This cross-sectional study included all consecutive patients diagnosed with CHD in two different cardiology clinics between January 2016 and January 2017.
-The demographic characteristics and laboratory parameters were recorded at routine controls.
-Based on their declaration patients were divided into two groups according to their residence; urban (n=1752) and rural (n=456).
+METHODS This cross-sectional study included all consecutive patients diagnosed with CHD at 2 cardiology clinics between January 2016 and January 2017.
+The demographic characteristics and laboratory parameters were recorded at routine control visits.
+The patients were divided into 2 groups according to residence based on their statements: urban (n=1752) and rural (n=456).

-CONCLUSION Secondary prevention among patients with CHD requires further improvement.
-Moreover, secondary prevention in the rural population is worse than that in the urban population.
+CONCLUSION Secondary prevention efforts among patients with CHD require additional improvement.
+Moreover, secondary prevention is currently less successful among the rural population than the urban population.

 How to cite this article

 Salih Kılıç, Erhan Saraçoğlu, Yusuf Çekici, Arafat Yıldırım, Zülfiye Kuzu, Dilara Deniz Kılıç, Meral Kayıkçıoglu.
 Comparison of secondary prevention in coronary heart disease patients living in rural and urban areas.
 Turk Kardiyol Dern Ars.
 2019; 47(2): 128-136